yWorks/yfiles-for-html-demos/demos/showcase/networkmonitoring/README.md

 # Network Monitoring Demo

 This demo shows a basic network monitoring tool.

-You can watch the traffic flowing through the network and even influence the network by deactivating nodes.
+Watch the traffic flowing through the network.

 The network consists of PCs, Laptops, Tablets, Servers, Databases and Routers.
 The color of a connection depicts its traffic load and changes from green to yellow to red.
 The traffic load of a node is shown on its control panel pop-up.